ST. BONIFACE COMMUNITY ARCHIVES & MUSEUM

 The Hobson-Gehlen building in Stayton, Oregon Nomination (accepted) for the National Register of Historic Places Excerpts for readability and interest.
 Fascinating for it's Stayton history as well as architectural details.

-History of Stayton by Mathilda Siegmund-Jones 1955 The classic and the best.
+The History of Stayton by Mathilda Siegmund-Jones 1955 The classic and the best local history.
+See my footnote on page 5.

 Santiam Heritage Foundation: The Charles and Martha Brown House, Stayton, Oregon 1902, Story by Carol Zolkoske